-"Basements," says Otto Wyga, a Guelph, Ont. general contractor, "are nothing but trouble," which explains why eight years ago he built his own 1,800-sq.-ft. bungalow on a slab-on-grade, radiantheated floor system just six inches down on his property.
+"Basements", says Otto Wyga, a Guelph, Ont. general contractor, "are nothing but trouble", which explains why eight years ago he built his own 1,800-square-foot bungalow on a slab-on-grade, radiant-heated floor system just six inches down on his property.

-The tradeoff for sacrificing the basement, he says, is that, among other things, the system saves money on the cost of construction, is more energy efficient, doesn't produce mold or mildew, contaminants and odours and is more comfortable.
+The tradeoff for sacrificing the basement, he says, is that, among other things, the Legalett system saves money on the cost of construction, is more energy efficient, free of mold, mildew, contaminants and odours, and maintains a comfortable temperature.